bmdako/docker_demo/README.md

 26bf1a66f318        bmdako/docker_demo:latest   node src/app.js     13 seconds ago      Up 13 seconds       0.0.0.0:80->8000/tcp   prickly_carson
 ```

-#### Environment variables
+Now visit (http:<server>/) to see if the app is running and responding.

+We're done.

+### Stopping containers and settting environment variables

-In the run command above, we have omitted setting an environment variable.
+In the run command in step 3, we have omitted setting an environment variable.
-Our little Node app, uses the env _USERNAME_ if available.
-So we might want to see how this works.
+Since our little Node app uses the env _USERNAME_ if available, we might want to see how this works.

 Environment variables can only be set when executing a run command.
 So we need to run a new container.
 Because of port conflicts, we need to stop the previous container before we can start a new one.